splunk/splunk-powershell-modularinput/Package/README/README.md

 Modular Input for PowerShell
 ============================

-The Modular Input for PowerShell (MIPoSh) provides a single-instance multi-threaded host mini host which actually implements a [Splunk "Modular Input" ](http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/ModInputsIntro), supporting schema, XML configuration vis stdin, and XML streaming output, etc.
+The Modular Input for PowerShell is the core of the **Splunk Add-on for PowerShell** and provides a single-instance multi-threaded host mini host which actually implements a [Splunk "Modular Input" ](http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/ModInputsIntro), supporting schema, XML configuration vis stdin, and XML streaming output, etc.